Law reform in other jurisdictions

 4. Supported Decision-Making and Representation Act

-Law Reform Commission of SaskatchewanSeptember 11 2023: The Sales of Goods consultation report has been released.
+Law Reform Commission of SaskatchewanApril 12 2024: The final report on the Libel and Slander Act has been released.

 Voiced by Amazon Polly